bxparks/AceTime/CLOCK_GUIDE.md

 The main purpose of the `Clock` classes in this module is to provide a 32-bit signed integer (`acetime_t` typedefed to `int32_t`) that represents the number of seconds since a fixed point in the past called the "Epoch".
-The `SystemClock` ensures that this integer increments by one every second.

-The `acetime::clock` namespace contains classes needed to implement various types of clocks using different sources:
+The AceTime Epoch is defined to be 2000-01-01 00:00:00 UTC.

+The `epochSeconds` can come from many different sources and different subclasses of `Clock` provide access to these different sources:

-* the `DS3231Clock` uses the DS3231 RTC chip,
+* the `DS3231Clock` uses the DS3231 RTC chip over I2C,
-* the `NtpClock` uses an NTP server,
+* the `NtpClock` talks to an NTP server, sing the ESP8266 and ESP32 chips,
-* the `StmRtcClock` should be used for all other STM32 chips,
+* the `StmRtcClock` reads the built-in RTC module on STM32 chips,
-* the `Stm32F1Clock` uses the RTC built-into the STM32F1 chip,
+* the `Stm32F1Clock` targets the special RTC module on the STM32F1 chip,
 * the `UnixClock` uses the `time()` method provided by the C library, used mostly for testing and debugging.

 The `SystemClock` is a special subclass of the `Clock` class.
-It has a number of
-features:
+Its job is to provide an auto-incrementing epochSeconds that can be access very quickly and cheaply.
+At a minimum, it should handle at least 10 requests per second, but the current implementation should be able to handle 1000 to 1M requests per second, depending on the processor.
+It has a number of features:

 * It is powered by the internal `millis()` function that is provided by all Arduino platforms.
 The `millis()` function can be accessed extremely cheaply